2 photos of Angela in her house

 Attitudes were so different when I was first diagnosed

-I was diagnosed for the first time in 1989 at the age of 45, and I had my first lumpectomy around the same time as the Berlin Wall came down.
-This was shortly followed by a course of radiotherapy, after which I felt like I could cook an egg on my left breast!
+I was diagnosed for the first time in 1989 at the age of 45, and I had my first around the same time as the Berlin Wall came down.
+This was shortly followed by a course of , after which I felt like I could cook an egg on my left breast!
 Other than that and some tiredness, I didn’t really experience any side effects.

-Attitudes towards breast cancer were very different at the time – there seemed to be a general consensus that even talking about it could make it contagious.
+Attitudes towards breast cancer were very different at the time.
+There seemed to be a general consensus that even talking about it could make it contagious.
 Even medical staff would talk to me with their heads tilted to the side, asking ‘How are you?’ in a whisper.

 Aside from with my immediate family, it wasn’t really an area for deep discussion.
-However, I do recall that my sister absolutely refused to discuss it and wouldn’t even have a mammogram for her own sake.
+However, I do recall that my sister absolutely refused to discuss it and wouldn’t even have a for her own sake.

 Years later, her daughter was diagnosed with breast cancer and sadly passed away.
 When my niece received her diagnosis, my sister called and asked, ‘Do we know anyone in the family who has had breast cancer?’
 She was totally oblivious to my experiences!